TAPevents/tap-i18n/FUTURE-README.md

       // You must load your package's package-tap.i18n before you load any
       // template
-      api.add_files("package-tap.i18n", ['client']);
+      api.add_files("package-tap.i18n", ['client', 'server']);

       // Templates loads (if any)

       // List your languages files so Meteor will watch them and rebuild your
-      // package as they change
+      // package as they change.
-      // You must load the languages files after you loaded your templates -
+      // You must load the languages files after you load your templates -
-      // otherwise the templates won't have the i18n capabilities (unless you'll
+      // otherwise the templates won't have the i18n capabilities (unless
-      // register them with tap-i18n yourself, see below) api.add_files([
+      // you'll register them with tap-i18n yourself, see below). api.add_files([
         "i18n/en.i18n.json",
         "i18n/fr.i18n.json",